pablofrizzi/Robot-dressroom/README.md

 # Robot dressroom

-This is my study on basics of CANVAS and it’s dynamic manipulation using JAVASCRIPT.
+This is my study on basics of HTML5 Canvas and it’s dynamic manipulation using JavaScript.